htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     portion of the path name.
 The defaults vary from platform to platform, and are usually correct.

-    One possible exception to this is on Linux, where we use “mouse” as one of the entries.
+    One possible exception to this is on Linux, where we use "mouse" as one of the entries.
 Most Linux installations put in a soft link from ``/dev/mouse`` that points to the appropriate device (for example, ``/dev/psaux`` for a PS/2 bus mouse, or ``/dev/tty00`` for a serial